rkolka/scoop-manifold/README.md

 ### manifold-edge (9.0.178.5) :+1: **Recommended.**

 Manifold 9 is powerful parallel GIS, ETL, data science and DBMS tool.
 Cutting Edge builds are issued monthly or semimonthly.
+Get early access to latest improvements with these frequently issued builds.
+Recommended for daily heavy users and enthusiasts.
+These builds expire after a few months forcing user to keep up with updates, which is super easy with scoop.

 ### manifold-stable (9.0.178)

 Official build of Manifold 9.
 Manifold official builds are issued about every 4-6 months.
+Official builds never expire.
+Recommended for users who use Manifold less frequently and who value stability.

 ### manifold-viewer-edge (9.0.178.5) ***Free viewer!*** :+1: **Recommended.**

 Manifold Viewer is the free, read-only version of Manifold Release 9 - a GIS, ETL, data science and DBMS tool.
 Cutting Edge builds are issued monthly or semimonthly.
+Get early access to latest improvements with these frequently issued builds.
+Recommended for daily heavy users and enthusiasts.
+These builds expire after a few months forcing user to keep up with updates, which is super easy with scoop.

 ### manifold-viewer-stable (9.0.178) ***Free viewer!***

 Official build of Manifold Viewer.
 Manifold official builds are issued about every 4-6 months.
+Official builds never expire.
+Recommended for users who use Manifold less frequently and who value stability.

 ### manifold-stable-bundle (9.0.178)